Breastfeeding + Pumping

 What are lactation cookies?

 I’m going to share two of my favorite lactation recipes below: Oatmeal Chocolate Chip Lactation Cookies (the best lactation cookies!) and Oatmeal Peanut Butter Lactation Bites (another favorite lactation recipe).
 Both of them include brewer’s yeast.
 This is one of the primary ingredients that often makes something more of a lactation recipe – so don’t skip it.
-I usually have a hard time finding it at a traditional grocery store, but I can always find it at places like Sprouts, Trader Joes, Whole Foods, etc. You can also easily order if from Amazon.
+I always have a hard time finding it at a traditional grocery store, but I can usually find it at places like Sprouts, Trader Joes, Whole Foods, etc. You can also easily order if from Amazon (I had to do this with baby #4 because I couldn’t find it anywhere)!
 Oatmeal is another food commonly purported to encourage milk production, so you’ll find that in both recipes below too.

 READ MORE: A Better Milk Supply from Day One